 The eligible employees of the Company's subsidiaries in the PRC are members of pension schemes operated by local government of the PRC.
-The subsidiaries in the PRC are required to contribute a percentage of 7% (2021: ranging from 7% to 12%) of relevant payroll costs of these employees to the pension schemes to fund the benefits.
+The subsidiaries in the PRC are required to contribute a percentage of 7% (2022: 7%) of relevant payroll costs of these employees to the pension schemes to fund the benefits.
 The only obligation of the Group with respect to the retirement benefit schemes is to make the required contributions under the schemes.